jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Play the chord tones in order to hear the difference:
 `R-3-5-R`.

-The main triad in this chord shape is the 3-note barre on strings 2-4, in which the chord tones are ordered `3-5-R`.
+The main triad in this chord shape is the 3-note mini-barre on strings 2-4, in which the chord tones are ordered `3-5-R`.
 (This ordering is called the "first inversion" of the chord.)

 Played as a barre chord,
-the fingering for this shape is `x13331`.
+the fingering for this shape is `x13331`, or more comfortably,

- we play just the top three strings, that _is_ a root position closed voice triad.
+`x1333x`,
+muting the top string with the side of the first finger.